 Shortness of breath is not always related to the heart.
 The list of non-cardiac causes is extensive.
-This is why it’s important to see a cardiovascular doctor when you have trouble breathing.
+This is why it’s important to see a cardiovascular doctor or cardiologist NYC when you have trouble breathing.
 Do not dismiss it as something you ate or just because you climbed the stairs.

 - Pulmonary disease is an umbrella term for a variety of diseases associated with the lungs.
 The most common is Chronic Obstructive Pulmonary Disease, also known as COPD.

 - Ears, nose and throat (ENT) issues can also cause trouble breathing.
 The most common ENT cause of dyspnea (difficulty breathing) is airborne allergies.

 - Surprisingly, gastrointestinal issues can cause of shortness of breath.
 Symptoms associated with GERD include chest pain, coughing and shortness of breath in severe cases.